How to Become a Paramedic

 Paramedic training is conducted in three phases: classroom instruction, in-hospital clinical rotations, and a comprehensive field internship.
 An online search should easily assist you in finding a training program near your location.

 New Castle County EMS has pioneered the Paramedic Academy type of instruction in the State of Delaware, hosting the first Paramedic Academy class in Delaware in 2014.
-New Castle County is currently accepting applications for the 2023 Paramedic Academy Class.
-Click here to go to the application.
+New Castle County is NOT currently accepting applications for a Paramedic Academy Class.
+Click here to fill out an interest form to be notified when the application period opens next.

 In Delaware, paramedics are certified by the state Board of Medical Licensure and Discipline.
 Individuals must be affiliated with an authorized advanced life support agency and must possess certification from the National Registry of Emergency Medical Technicians at the paramedic level.
 Additional certification requirements include: